glenorock/Pearl-EPP-Client/README.md

     <li>port</li>
     <li>timeout</li>
   </ol>
-  This file should follow the format <b> param = value <b> which each parameter being on its own line
+  This file should follow the format <b> param = value </b> with each parameter being on its own line
   </li>
 </ol>